 You can claim wrongful death damages, including financial compensation such as medical bills, burial expenses, the loss of the decedent’s financial contributions, funeral expenses, and noneconomic damages, including compensation for grief and cruel and unjust hardship.
-In a wrongful death case, we consider every instance of personal injury in case of despicable conduct.
+In a wrongful death case, we consider every instance of personal injury in atter of despicable conduct.

 Surviving family members of the deceased person can file a wrongful death suit if the victim’s death is because of another person’s negligence or reckless behavior to prove death.
-But again, that doesn’t mean the survivor suffered the pain or the torture.
+But that doesn’t mean the survivor suffered the pain or torture.
 At least, they can’t make a claim out unless the plaintiff was forced to perceive or view the bad acts to the decedent, killing the decedent in front of the survivor.
 In that case, you’d have additional causes of action for false imprisonment, negligent infliction of emotional distress, and others.

-Although monetary awards cannot compensate for the loss of human life, the civil court tries to establish an amount that would compensate the family for their tragic loss of money and enjoyment of affection under California civil jury instructions no matter the dead person’s age.
+Although monetary awards cannot compensate for the loss of human life, the civil court tries to establish an amount that would compensate the family for their tragic loss of money and enjoyment of affection under California civil jury instructions, no matter the dead person’s age.

 Under the rules, expert personal injury lawyers consider several factors when establishing monetary compensation for a wrongful act.
-Any legal personal injury working to deprive a person of money and love is factored into deciding the expected monetary award.
+Any personal legal injury working to deprive a person of money and love is factored into deciding the expected monetary award.